 Array ray tracing is comparatively fast to non-sequential ray tracing, because surfaces are selected according to the nearest channel vertex rather than the actual surface.
 For many situations, this is a good model, but for this tabular array, it is not adequate for large field angles.
-To see this, it is worth attaching the field angle
+To see this, it is worth attaching the field angle to a graphic slider so that it can be adjusted by dragging while the ray trajectories are observed.

 In order to attach the field angle to a slider, we use the same technique used elsewhere in these examples, making use of the fact that the conic constant of the object surface has no optical function when the surface is flat.
-We make a sliderwheel callback function as shown below, and put it in the private CCL directory.
+We make a slider-wheel callback function as shown below, and put it in the private CCL directory.